otherpeopleucsd/honey_daisy/_posts/2020-04-20-rain-on-the-rooftops.md

 The flowers were still on his mind when he strolled by the cafe at which he picked up his mid-day orders.
 He would’ve passed by too, if it hadn’t been for the woman sitting at the front of the window, hands wrapped softly around a large mug of coffee and a distinct braid trickling down the side of her chest.

-He cleared his throat, fixed his collar, ran a three fingers through unruly hair, though for what he was careful he did not know.
+He cleared his throat, fixed his collar, ran three fingers through unruly hair, though for what he was careful he did not know.

 If he were to be honest, he’d admit that perhaps he was staring a second too long.
 If he were to be honest, he’d say that it wasn’t her braid, or her eyes, or the _fiore_ brooch on the collar of her coat that caught his attention, but instead her smile.